-• Place the water chamber into the plastic holder on top of the Manometric Pump, lining up the water quick-connect pointing to the left on the bottom of the water chamber with the slot in the holder (Figure 13, Section 4.1).
+• Place the water chamber into the water chamber holder on top of the Manometric Pump, lining up the water quick-connect pointing to the left on the bottom of the water chamber with the slot in the holder (Figure 13, Section 4.1).

-The plastic holder enables one person to easily remove or tighten the lid of the water chamber.
+The plastic holder enables a person to easily remove or tighten the lid of the water chamber.